legionella streaking

 Streptococcus pyogenes

-Streptococcus pyogenes (Group A Streptococcu)s is the etiologic agent responsible for many conditions related to streptococcal infections.
-It is more commonly known as Group A Strep and has more than 6,000…
+See also Scarlet Fever Introduction: Streptococcus pyogenes (Group A Streptococcus) is is the etiologic agent responsible for many conditions related to streptococcal infections.
+It is more commonly known as Group A…

 Staphylococcus aureus

-Staphytlococcus aureus (S. aureus) is the most virulent Staphylococcus species and causes a variety of infections in humans, both localized and systemic.
-Most commonly, S. aureus causes a localized skin infection…
+Introduction: Staphytlococcus aureus (S. aureus) is the most virulent Staphylococcus species and causes a variety of infections in humans, both localized and systemic.
+Most commonly, S. aureus causes a localized skin…

 Clostridium